misiVoroslakos/Ephys_workshop/docs/modules/04_probes.md

 <!-- docs/modules/04_probes.md -->
 # Module 04 — Probes: anatomy, types, vendors, and selection

-This module matches the probe-focused section of the deck: “what kind of probe do I need, and what are the hidden costs?”
+“What kind of probe do I need, and what are the hidden costs?”

-## 1) Probe “anatomy”: acute vs chronic (from the slides)
+## 1) Probe “anatomy”: acute vs chronic

 ### Acute probe
 - No flex cable → typically **very low noise**